igorambrozini/igorambrozini/README.md

 🎯 **Technical Project Coordinator – Predictive Maintenance & Data Science**

 Technical Project/Production Engineer with a Professional Master's Degree in Artificial Intelligence and Data Science.
-Researcher with a multidisciplinary profile, +7 years working with international teams, experienced in forecasting, data engineering, predictive maintenance, industrial process optimization, and business intelligence, focused on creating value through innovative solutions and optimization.
+Researcher with a multidisciplinary profile, +7 years working with international teams.
+Led predictive monitoring projects for over 30 industrial plants across Brazil and Latin America, and in the last 2+ years has specialized in and applied Data Science and Analytics to predictive maintenance.
+Experienced in forecasting, data engineering, predictive maintenance, industrial process optimization, and business intelligence.

 - 📚 **Tech Stack:**
 `Python` | `Scikit-learn` | `TensorFlow` | `PostgreSQL` |  `POWER BI` | `EXCEL` |  `AWS` | `Docker` | `ETL Pipelines` | ``Airflow`` | `Linux` | `APIs` |  `GIT` |